 🦕 🦕🦕 🦕🦕 🦕🦕 🦕🦕 🦕🦕 🦕

-To donate, please go to the donate page and follow the prompts.
+To donate, please visit the donation page and follow the instructions.

 🦕 🦕🦕 🦕🦕 🦕🦕 🦕🦕 🦕🦕 🦕